mccarthy17mark/mccarthy17mark.github.io/_tutorials/jekyll.md

 `bundle exec jekyll serve`

 Navigating to `http://localhost:4000` with a browser will allow you to view your site.
 Much of the time you'll be able to make an edit in the code, save the file, and Jekyll will build the site again allowing you to refresh the browser to see the changes.
 There exists a `--livereload` option which might let you skip the refreshes, but it seems superfluous to me.
+My front-end developer friends disagree.

 When built, unless we've tinkered with the `_config.yml` file, the output overwrites the `_site/` directory.
 When we upload to github-pages, github takes control over the building of the site for us, but it seems to behave mostly in the same way as it does locally.